Meiji-mura: History

 The Meiji era was a period of rapid change in Japan.
 After centuries of isolation, Japan began to incorporate ideas from the west, including building styles and construction techniques.

-Meiji-mura was started by Yoshirō Taniguchi (谷口 吉郎 Taniguchi Yoshirō 1904–79), an architect, and Motoo Tsuchikawa (土川元夫 Tsuchikawa Moto-o, 1903–74), then vice president and later president of Nagoya Railroad (Meitetsu).
-While riding the Yamanote line in Tokyo, Taniguchi lamented the sight of the demolition of the Rokumeikan, a symbol of Meiji era architecture.
-He appealed to his college classmate Tsuchikawa to join him in working to preserve western style Meiji era buildings of cultural or historical importance.
-On July 16, 1962 they formed a foundation for this purpose, with Nagoya Railroad providing the funding.
+Meiji-mura was the brainchild of Yoshirō Taniguchi (谷口 吉郎 Taniguchi Yoshirō 1904–79), an architect, and Motoo Tsuchikawa (土川元夫 Tsuchikawa Moto-o, 1903–74), then-vice president and later president of Nagoya Railroad (Meitetsu).
+While riding the Yamanote line in Tokyo, Taniguchi lamented the sight of the Rokumeikan, a symbol of Meiji-era architecture, being demolished.
+He appealed to his college classmate Tsuchikawa to join him in working to preserve Western-style Meiji-era buildings of cultural and historical importance.
+On July 16, 1962, they formed a foundation for this purpose, with Nagoya Railroad providing the funding.
 Meiji-mura was opened on March 18, 1965 on the banks of the Lake Iruka reservoir, operated under Nagoya Railroad with Taniguchi as museum director, with 15 buildings.

 Meiji-mura's goal is to preserve these historic early examples of western architecture mixed with Japanese construction techniques and materials.
-Incidentally, many of the buildings were saved from demolition during the post World War II period, another time of transition and rapid progress in Japanese history.
+Incidentally, many of the buildings were saved from demolition during the post-World War II period, another time of transition and rapid progress in Japanese history.

 Though it is still operated by Nagoya Railroad, a subsidiary company was created in 2003 to oversee it and nearby Little World.
-Due to the recent financial declines with Nagoya Railroad the future of the park is in question.
-While renovations had been put on hold for a time, work on moving the Shibakawa Yashiki from Nishinomiya, Hyōgo was begun in January 2005.
+Due to the recent financial declines with Nagoya Railroad, the future of the park is in question.
+While renovations had been put on hold for a time, work on moving the Shibakawa Mataemon Residence (built 1911, heavily damaged in the 1995 Kobe earthquake) from Nishinomiya, Hyōgo Prefecture began in January 2005 and was completed in 2007.